An Evening in Historic Downtown Petaluma

 With all these craft cocktails, grabbing a bite to eat isn't such a bad idea.
 And Speakeasy, a gastropub located in Putnam Plaza in the heart of downtown, is a must.
 Whether it's their famous lobster macaroni and cheese, their respectable taco assortment, or a combination of the hearty starters, all served until 2 a.m., the tapas-style Speakeasy experience is a late-night gastronomical godsend.

 Activities and Events

 Near the Speakeasy in American Alley is sister restaurant and jazz club The Big Easy.
-With a full calendar of nightly shows (excepting Mondays), this “underground” venue showcases both local and national talent and always delivers a great time.
+With a full calendar of nightly shows (excepting Mondays), this 'underground' venue showcases both local and national talent and always delivers a great time.
 Enjoy dinner and drinks with a comedy show, theatre performance, or, most often, music sets of varied genres.

-Another, perhaps unexpected, place to find an array of community activities and events is Jamison’s Roaring Donkey.
+Another, perhaps unexpected, place to find an array of community activities and events is Jamison's Roaring Donkey.
 Yes, they feature a dozen variations of the Moscow Mule and two dozen beers alongside an impressive cocktail list, but they also provide a space for live music, dancing, trivia nights, open mic nights, and even painting nights.
-Check their event calendar and let your creative side loose.

 Finally, for a real taste of local culture, check out Aqus Café, perched near the Petaluma River.
 Featuring literary open mic nights, Celtic music sessions, trivia nights, writer and artist meet-ups, classical music concerts, language lessons, and more, this art gallery and bistro showcases the pulse of Petaluma.
-Check their calendar for upcoming events.

 Written by Sonoma County Insider Sierra Downey.